Due to very high fire danger conditions, Naturescape is closed and Kings Park afternoon guided walks are cancelled.Read more...

 - Improved in vitro propagation of new rare and threatened plant species;

-- Using advanced tissue culture techniques to produce artifical seeds for restoration programs;
+- Using advanced tissue culture techniques to produce artificial seeds for restoration programs;

 - Understanding and reducing abiotic stress in native plants for improved restoration;

 - Improving the transfer of in vitro propagated plants to soil for restoration programs;

 - Research on cryogenic methods for long-term storage of seeds and tissues of endangered plants.